Data Explorer and Data Cubes

 The Applications cube allows you to explore the application data your system uses.

-The Network cube allows you to explore network traffic data and its usage.
+The AP Info and Statistics cube allows you to explore network traffic data and its usage.

 The Airtime Utilization cube allows you to explore the airtime utilization data in your system.

-The Clients cube allows you to explore client data for your system.
+The Client Info and Statistics cube allows you to explore client data for your system.

-The Sessions cube allows you to explore data about the various sessions in your system.
+The Client Sessions cube allows you to explore data about the various sessions in your system.

 The Switch Inventory cube allows you to view information about the switch configuration data your system uses.

-The Events cube allows you to view data about events that have occurred in your system.
+The AP Events cube allows you to view data about events that have occurred in your system.

 The Impacted Clients cube allows you to view information about the clients impacted by the incidents.